zbockskopf/TraderTracking/README.md

 Still in development.
 There are alot of bugs.

 This app is avavibale to download through Apple TestFlight.
-Open an issue and label as a "question and I'll send a link for it.
+Open an issue and label as a "question" and I'll send a link for it.